0xideas/whale-gpt/README.md

 Hello!

 This repo is a first attempt to build WhaleGPT, a transformer 'language' model for whale language.
-The data and codas used in this model come from this work from [Sharma et al.](https://github.com/pratyushasharma/sw-combinatoriality) At this point the data is likely insufficient for a model that is directly useful, so it should be considered experimental.
+The data and codas used in this model come from [Sharma et al.](https://github.com/pratyushasharma/sw-combinatoriality) At this point the data is likely insufficient for a model that is directly useful, so it should be considered experimental.

 The approach is the following: